FAQ

 - Wallet addresses used for authentication, ownership, funding, or trading context.

-- Conversation and bot activity needed for chat, logs, and troubleshooting.
+- Conversation, agent activity, and operational logs needed for continuity and troubleshooting.

 - Trade/order records needed for execution, reconciliation, and analytics.